Pennsylvania in the First World War

 Pittsburgh World War I History - A Short History of Pittsburgh and Western Pennsylvania Soldiers in World War I (1917-1919) - a special feature on the contributions of Pittsburgh and Western Pennsylvania to the Great War carried at the time in the Pittsburgh Press is re-created here.

 World War I Memorial Inventory Project - A project to mark the war's centennial by assembling a comprehensive online inventory of World War I memorials and monuments in the United States.
 Pennsylvania has WW1 memorials that still need to be documented.

 313th Machine Gun Battalion - information about men of the 313th Machine Gun Battalion, 80th Division, who served in World War I by Andrew Capets.

 Western Front Association - East Coast Branch presents:

-The Fall 2017 World War I History Symposium
+The Spring 2018 World War I History Symposium

 Sign-in, meet and greet, and refreshments begin at 8:30am with opening remarks at 9:30am.

-Download Fall, 2017 Event Flyer and Registration Form
+Download Spring 2018 Event Flyer and Registration Form

 Philadelphia in the World War 1914-1919, Philadelphia War History Committee, 1922 - compiled by the committee as a tribute to Philadelphia's contribution to the U.S. war effort.
 Permanent record of the wartime activities that took place in Philadelphia during WW1.